HMNZS Taupo (1975)

 HMNZS Taupo was a Lake-class patrol vessel of the Royal New Zealand Navy.
 Taupo was commissioned in 1975 and decommissioned in 1991, serving for 16 years.

-Taupo was one of three ships of this name to serve in the Royal New Zealand Navy and is named after Lake Taupo.
+Taupo was one of three ships of this name to serve in the Royal New Zealand Navy and was named after Lake Taupo.

 Design

 In the early 1970s the Royal New Zealand Navy sought a replacement for its ageing SMDL patrol craft, which dated back to World War II.
 These vessels would be used for fisheries patrols as well as for territorial surveillance, complimenting the existing capability provided by P-3 Orion aircraft and frigates.
 Tenders for construction of the Lake-class was awarded to the UK based Brooke Marine, with an initial order of six ships.
 This order was subsequently reduced to four.
 The names of the four ships were based on the previous Loch-class frigates that had previously served in the RNZN.
 The names chosen for the Lake class vessels were Hawea, Pukaki, Rotoiti and Taupo.